gluon-lang/gluon/TUTORIAL.md

 embed_lang is a functional language at heart, basing its syntax on languages such as F#, OCaml and Haskell.
 The syntax may thus look strange if you are coming from C-like languages but don't be discouraged!
-There is actually very little syntax to learn.................
+There is actually very little syntax to learn.

-Something, something know functional syntax
+If, on the other hand, you are familiar with functional languages you will be right at home.
+Roughly speaking, embed_lang takes the expression syntax from F# and OCaml but uses the type syntax of Haskell.

 ### Identifiers and Literals